trallard/25daysofserverless-day16/solution_post.md

 ---
 title: Let the posadas begin - Day 16 of the #25DaysOfServerles challenge
-published: false
+published: true
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/6z5dct67wfpfbxnmivht.jpg
-description: TODO:CHALLENGE DESCRIPTION HERE
+description: Create a CI/CD pipeline for Azure Functions
-tags: 25daysofserverless, serverless, azure, Python, continuous integration, continuous delivery, GitHub actions
+tags: 25daysofserverless, serverless, azure, Python
 ---

 This article is part of [#25DaysOfServerless](https://25daysofserverless.com).
 New challenges will be published every day from Microsoft Cloud Advocates throughout the month of December.
 Find out more about how Microsoft Azure enables your [Serverless functions](https://docs.microsoft.com/azure/azure-functions/?WT.mc_id=25days_devto-blog-cxa).